mholtmanns/edobs/README.md

+# Disclaimer

+The Code as well as the contents of the README after this Disclaimer is more than 99% AI generated, using the Coursor fork of Visual Studio Code and Claude Sonnet 4 as the underlying LLM.

 # Theme Color Editor

 A Python GUI application for editing Windows Forms control color themes.
 This program provides a visual interface to modify color definitions for various UI controls and export the changes as a JSON file.